 Say: Let's sing a song about big machines.
 Gingerbread Boy will love it!
 Children sing "Big Machines!"
-They create actions to accompany the song.
+Create actions to accompany the song.

 Indicate the box of heavy books located near a bookcase.
 Say: I wonder if anyone can move this box from the bookcase to the floor.
 (Pretend to try to move it.)
 It's really too heavy to move.
-What would help us move the books?
-(Volunteers respond.)
-Right we need a machine to help us.
+We need a machine to help us.